Julia-Tempering/Pigeons.jl/docs/src/distributed.md

 Two factors tend to cause violations of Parallelism Invariance:

-- Global or thread-local random number generators (which are unfortunately widespread approaches to parallel random number generators in many languages).
+- Global, thread-local and task-local random number generators (the dominant approaches to parallel random number generators in current languages).
 - [Non-associativity of floating point operations](https://en.wikipedia.org/wiki/Associative_property#:~:text=non%2Dassociative%20magmas.-,Nonassociativity%20of%20floating%20point%20calculation,sized%20values%20are%20joined%20together).
 As a result, when several workers perform [Distributed reduction](https://en.wikipedia.org/wiki/MapReduce) of floating point values, the output of this reduction will be slightly different.